Harmony with TypeScript

 On the way to harmony

-Not so long ago Microsoft announced a new language, targeting on front-end developers.
-Everybody’s first reaction was like “Why on Earth?!”
-Is it just Microsoft darting back to Google?
-Is that a trick to promote their Visual Studio?
+Not so long ago Microsoft announced a new language targeting front-end developers.
+Everybody’s first reaction was “Why on Earth?!”
+Is it just Microsoft taking a shot at Google?
+Is that a trick to promote Visual Studio?

 But anyway, what’s wrong with JavaScript?
-Why everybody is so keen to replace it?
-JavaScript for a language designed in only 2 weeks is freakishly powerful and flexible.
-It was released in December 1995 and got standardized as ECMA-262 in June 1997.
-Since that it has been evolving and currently ECMAScript 5 (JavaScript 1.8) implemented in all major browsers.
+Why is everybody so keen to replace it?
+For a language designed in just two weeks, JavaScript is freakishly powerful and flexible.
+It was released in December 1995 and standardized as ECMA-262 in June 1997.
+Since then it has been evolving, and ECMAScript 5 (JavaScript 1.8) is now implemented in all major browsers.
 But JavaScript still has its bad parts.

-Well, back in 1997 the ECMA committee started to work on 4th edition heavily based on Netscape JavaScript 2.0.
-ECMAScript 4 was supposed to have optional type annotation and type hinting, besides, with classes, modules, generators, iterators, destructors and algebraic data types.
-It didn’t go smoothly because the proposed changes were to make the language not really backward compatible to previous editions.
-The committee was debating for 18 months and at the end abandoned the edition.
-Though ECMAScript 4 proposal was superseded by a new project, code-named ECMAScript Harmony.
-Depending on ECMA, it may end up being called ECMAScript, 6th edition.
-As you see, ECMA is pretty well aware of JavaScript flaws, but it may take years until they come up with a new standard.
+Back in 1997 the ECMA committee started working on a 4th edition, building heavily on Netscape JavaScript 2.0.
+ECMAScript 4 was to include optional type annotations, type hinting, classes, modules, generators, iterators, destructors, and algebraic data types.
+It didn’t go smoothly because the proposed changes would have broken backward compatibility with previous editions.
+The committee debated for 18 months and ultimately abandoned the edition.
+The ECMAScript 4 proposal was superseded by a new project code-named ECMAScript Harmony, which may end up being called ECMAScript 6th edition.
+ECMA is well aware of JavaScript’s flaws, but a new standard could take years.

-Some folk at Google decided that no improvement can fix JavaScript.
-The only way to have a decent client-side language is to create a new one from the scratch.
-So they presented their Drat language.
-Dart is a class-based, single inheritance language which supports interfaces, abstract classes, modules and optional typing.
-Doesn’t it sound familiar?
-But anyway, they seem to give a new better language to developers right now.
-Isn’t it a solution?
-Brendan Eich, creator of JavaScript and CTO at Mozilla says: “Dart is one of the many languages that currently compiles to JavaScript, and that’s a lot to say about that because like in Native Client from Google, I don’t think Dart is going to be natively supported ever in other browsers.
-Not in Safari, not in IE”.
-Well, whatever good Dart is, as of now no browser except Chrome has plans to embed Dart VM.
-Yes, Dart can be compiled to JavaScript, but the output code inevitably extended with Dart support library gets overhead and is not easy to debug.
-They have huge community and plenty of optimism, but it seems as they have failed already.
+Some engineers at Google decided that no amount of improvement could fix JavaScript.
+The only way to have a decent client-side language was to build one from scratch.
+So they presented their Dart language.
+Dart is a class-based, single-inheritance language with interfaces, abstract classes, modules, and optional typing.
+Doesn’t that sound familiar?
+Still, it offered developers a better language right now.
+Isn’t that a solution?
+Brendan Eich, creator of JavaScript and CTO at Mozilla, said: “Dart is one of the many languages that currently compiles to JavaScript, and that’s a lot to say about that because like Google’s Native Client, I don’t think Dart is going to be natively supported ever in other browsers.
+Not in Safari, not in IE.” Whatever Dart’s merits, no browser except Chrome had plans to embed a Dart VM.
+Dart compiles to JavaScript, but the output gets bloated with the Dart support library and is hard to debug.
+The community was large and optimistic, but it already looked like a dead end.

-Now we’ve got TypeScript, another fine language for the front-development.
+Now we have TypeScript, another language for front-end development.
 Will this story be any different?

 Ladies and gentlemen, here is TypeScript